SOCL2022/HaDeX/README.md

 This sample demonstrates a few approaches for creating ChatGPT-like experiences over your own data using the Retrieval Augmented Generation pattern.
 It uses Azure OpenAI Service to access the ChatGPT model (gpt-35-turbo), and Azure Cognitive Search for data indexing and retrieval.

-The repo includes sample data so it's ready to try end to end
+The repo includes sample data so it's ready to try end to end.
+In this sample application we use a fictitious company called Contoso Electronics, and the